 volunteer to work with Second Stride

-SECOND STRIDE IS AN ALL VOLUNTEER PROGRAM, from our groomers to our board members and management team.
+SECOND STRIDE IS A VOLUNTEER BASED PROGRAM, from our groomers to our board members and management team.
 We strive to be a first rate quality program that is fiscally responsible.
 Our funding goes straight to the care of our horses.
 We welcome our adopters and donors to visit our facilities at any time.

 SEPTEMBER, 2012: Thank-you to the volunteer riders who expertly showed adoptable horses to visitors at our annual Labor Day Open House, September 1, 2012

 SEPTEMBER, 2012: Thanks again to Second Stride volunteers Maggie and Laurel who manned a booth and talked to visitors about our program at the Turfway Park fall racing meet!